The law firm race to get “Big” is a race to the middle.

 (1) fiercely independent, or

-This meant many elite large firms, desperate to plant a flag in a particular geography, have been forced to acquire B- or C-tier firms whose lawyers have B- or C-tier resumes.
+This meant many elite large firms, desperate to plant a flag in a particularly strategic geography, have been forced to acquire B- or C-tier firms whose lawyers have B- or C-tier resumes.

 In markets that have experienced significant merger activity, there aren’t many decent single-office firms left.